helmutstrasser/phpstorm-phpcsfixer-docker/README.md

 <a href="https://ddev.readthedocs.io/en/latest/users/topics/phpstorm/">
 on the DDEV documentation website</a>.

+## External Tools setup

+As mentioned above, settings within the External Tools configuration apply to all projects.
+This is a real shame and discussed for years here: [Jetbrains bug tracker](https://youtrack.jetbrains.com/issue/IDEA-120007/External-Tools-configuration-cant-be-saved-as-project-level-settings).
+So we have to find a solution which will work for several projects, not only the currently opened one.

-For the second part create a new external tool in Settings -> Tools -> External Tools:
+Create a new entry in Settings -> Tools -> External Tools:

 ![](./images/screen002.png "External tool setup")

-... where "Program:" shows the path to a file with the following content:
+... where "Program:" shows the path to a file we have to create in the root directory of the current project, with the following content:

 ```
 #!/bin/bash
-/usr/local/bin/docker exec container-name /usr/bin/php /var/www/html/vendor/bin/php-cs-fixer "$@"
+/usr/local/bin/docker exec container-name /usr/bin/php vendor/friendsofphp/php-cs-fixer/php-cs-fixer --config=.php-cs-fixer.php "$@"
 ```

+Change paths according to your project.
+As you can see we use paths that can easily apply for any project.
+The custom paths are located within the external file (.php-cs-fixer-helper) and can be changed for the particular project.

 Here comes the first banana skin.
 It looks like php-cs-fixer can not be run with docker compose.
 Use docker exec, followed by the name of the docker container!<br>